ChrisMoller/aplquat/README.md

 in space at distance $s$ from the local origin in direction
 $[ a_0\, a_1\, a_2 ]$, or a rotation $s$ around an axis $[ a_0\, a_1\, a_2 ]$.

+Quaternions have about as many applications as do complex numbers and can be found in areas such as special relativity, electromagnetics, quantum mechanics, and so on.
+This package provides only a subset of quaternion algebra I've found useful for what I do, bu I expect even as it is it can be of use in areas and nothing says the package can't be extended to apply to other areas.

 ~~~